Intro

 Kyphoplasty is an interventional pain management procedure that can restore the stability of your spine after a vertebral fracture.
 These fractures may cause significant back pain.
 They occur most commonly due to the following conditions:

-• Injury: Trauma to the spine that compromises the vertebrae
+• Injury: Trauma that compromises vertebral integrity

 If you experience a vertebral fracture due to one of these conditions, your doctor may recommend kyphoplasty.
 With this procedure, they’ll insert a medical balloon into the vertebrae to restore height and space in the spine.
 Specialized cement is then injected into that balloon space.
 The cement creates stability in your individual vertebrae and the spine as a whole.